mit-satori/getting-started/satori-workload-manager.rst

 -  line 17-18: change as need for what you will want to run and from where

-As above, if you need to request exclusive use of the gpus on the node you can do the following in your template
+if you need to request exclusive use of the gpus fr the example above  you can do the following in your template

-As an example, consider the following batch script for 4x V100 GPUs requested for exclusive use (single AC922 node):

 .. code:: bash